Yang-Yi-Shen/HS-Transcript-Maker/README.md

 # Todo list:

 - [x] Create a prototype in Figma ([link](https://www.figma.com/file/vlJiWwutsF6lB3RGR0LTet/Untitled?node-id=0%3A1&t=ZPMyVncgZjzfA14l-1))
-- [ ] Set up React frontend + NodeJS backend hosted on fly.io
+- [ ] Set up React frontend + NodeJS backend hosted on Vercel
 - [ ] Figure out how to add fields and classes to grids
 - [ ] Figure out how to enable download as pdf file
 - [ ] Build frontend